 2. Do I Want Kids Quiz

-The Should I Have Kids eBook is a comprehensive 6-step guide to making your decision.
+The Kids or Not eBook is the ultimate guide to making your decision.
 Professional exercises and advice help you to figure out the best choice for you.

 Articles discussing common issues: Should I have a kids?
 Are people with kids happier or the childfree?
 Reasons to have a baby versus reasons not to have kids?

 End your confusion and find the answers to these questions and more, such as...

 - Would you be happier with kids or staying childfree?